TrevTV/fujsu/README.md

 `fujsu` is the actual mod loader.
 Simply put, it reads a configuration embedded into the APK which defines which libraries (mods) to load.
 From there it loads the mods, calls the `load()` function, hooks `il2cpp_init`, then once that is called, it calls every mod's `il2cpp_ready()` function.

 ## Installation
 Installation is meant to be mostly painless.

-Once compiled, put `libfujsu.so` and `libmain.so` inside the APK's ARM64 library folder (replacing the original `libmain.so`).
-Place any mods inside that directory as well.
-Then, create a `fujsu.toml` inside the `assets` folder.
-Inside of the config, you only need to define a list of mods.
+1. Once compiled, put `libfujsu.so` and `libmain.so` inside the APK's ARM64 library folder (replacing the original `libmain.so`).
+2. Download `libdobby.so` from [here](https://github.com/RinLovesYou/dobby-sys/blob/master/dobby_libraries/android/arm64/libdobby.so) and place it alongside the others.
+   - Dobby is required to hook `il2cpp_init`.
+3. Place any mods inside that directory.
+4. Create a `fujsu.toml` inside the `assets` folder.
+5. Inside of the config, you only need to define a list of mods.

 ```toml
 mods = [